First-Class Classroom Technology

 Apps and Books not only allows you to take advantage of Volume Purchase Discounts in the Apple App store, but also to have full control over the app licences themselves.
 For example, when a user or device leaves your organisation, you can “recall” their app licences into your central pool for redistribution to other users.
 No more orphaned apps and wasted money!

 If you’re currently operating with spreadsheets of Apple IDs to ensure devices aren’t locked when a user leaves your organisation, using Managed Apple IDs can really help.
-You have full control over your entire organisation’s IDs, and can even federate them with Azure Active Directory if you have this in place.
+You have full control over your entire organisation’s IDs, and can even federate them with Azure Active Directory if you have this in place, as Azure Active Directory is optional.
 Depending on the Device Enrolment method, these can even co-exist with users’ personal Apple IDs.

 Apple School Manager is hierarchically aware – meaning that it understands your organisation may not be a simple single-site structure.
 As a result, Devices and Users can be aligned to different sites, and these can even be aligned to different Mobile Device Management systems if you so wish.
 The granularity doesn’t stop there – Apps and Books licences can also be location-specific, too.